One of the reasons why people get and stay stuck is due to overwhelm.

 However, there’s always something you can delegate and there’s always someone who can help (it doesn’t matter if you have to pay them for their help; help is help.)

-How to Beat Overwhelm: 18 Things You Can Do Right Now
+How to Stop Feeling Overwhelmed: 18 Things You Can Do Right Now

 1. Just start